ibmresilient/resilient-community-apps/fn_outbound_email/README.md

 * Format email using a predefined html template or specify your own template.
 * Send attachments with the email at the incident level or task level.
 * Example rules included at the incident and task levels.

+New in version 2.0
+* Ability to reference additional email headers: message-id, importance, in-reply-to.
+* Define multiple templates from the app.config file.
-* Unified view of inbound and outbound emails
+* Capture outbound email conversations including both inbound and outbound messages.
-* Manage threaded conversations
+* Expanded template support to include artifact, notes and SOAR links (case and task).
-* Support for OAuth authentications
+* Support for OAuth authentication.
 ---

 ## Requirements